 Windows PCs don’t have to slow down over time.
 Whether your PC has gradually become slower or it suddenly ground to a halt a few minutes ago, there could be quite a few reasons for that slowness.

 As with all PC issues, don’t be afraid to give your computer a reboot if something’s not working properly.
 This can fix quite a few problems and is faster than attempting to manually troubleshoot and fix the problem yourself.

 Your PC is running slow because something is using up those resources.
 If it’s suddenly running slower, a runaway process might be using 99% of your CPU resources, for example.
 Or, an application might be experiencing a memory leak and using a large amount of memory, causing your PC to swap to disk.
 Alternately, an application might be using the disk a lot, causing other applications to slow down when they need to load data from or save it to the disk.

 To find out, open the Task Manager.
 You can right-click your taskbar and select the “Task Manager” option or press Ctrl+Shift+Escape to open it.
-On Windows 8, 8.1, and 10, the new Task Manager provides an upgraded interface that color-codes applications using a lot of resources.
+On Windows 8, 8.1, 10, and 11, the new Task Manager provides an upgraded interface that color-codes applications using a lot of resources.
 Click the “CPU,” “Memory,” and “Disk” headers to sort the list by the applications using the most resources.
-If any application is using too much resources, you might want to close it normally — if you can’t, select it here and click “End Task” to force it to close.
+If any application is using too many resources, you might want to close it normally — if you can’t, select it here and click “End Task” to force it to close.

 Close System Tray Programs

 Many applications tend to run in the system tray, or notification area.
 These applications often launch at startup and stay running in the background but remain hidden behind the up arrow icon at the bottom-right corner of your screen.
 Click the up arrow icon near the system tray, right-click any applications you don’t need running in the background, and close them to free up resources.